 A Nursery Sleep, Mvt.
 4, ending

 Currier is himself an accomplished pianist, having won the Silver Medal in the International Piano Recording Competition in his early twenties for a performance of Bach's Goldberg Variations.
-A recording of Currier performing his piano sonata From the Grotto on New World Records was praised for "over the top virtuosity” in Fanfare.
+A recording of Currier performing his piano sonata From the Grotto on New World Records was praised for its "over the top virtuosity” in Fanfare.

 An important part of Currier's career has been the oratorio Gaian Variations, his largest work - and the most controversial.